 As another size reference, here’s the Periea large insert inside my Ann Taylor gallery tote:

 In summary, I ended up keeping the Periea insert because it had the pockets I needed at the lightest weight.
-It does flop over sometimes when not filled, due to the flimsier material.
-I would definitely recommend the Born to Accessorize organizer for its better quality and more durable structure, if you don't mind a few extra ounces in weight.
+It does flop over sometimes when not filled, due to the flimsier material, and is not as tall as I’d ideally like.
+I would definitely recommend the Born to Accessorize organizer for its better quality and more durable structure, if you don’t mind a few extra ounces in weight.

 I’d love to hear some of your favorite purse gadgets or organization tips!